com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ## Parallel Task Execution (Experimental)

-By default, mill will evaluate all tasks in sequence.
-But mill also has support to process tasks in parallel.
+By default, Mill will evaluate all tasks in sequence.
+But Mill also supports processing tasks in parallel.
 This feature is currently experimental and we encourage you to report any issues you find on our bug tracker.

 To enable parallel task execution, use the `--jobs` (`-j`) option followed by a number of maximal parallel threads.